ebiwd/ebi-eleventy-boilerplate/README.md

 ## 4. Adding Visual Framework components

-To add a component you can use npm/Yarn or install it manually.
+To add a component you can use Yarn or install it manually.

 In either case you'll need to re-run `gulp dev` to ensure the component is fully loaded.